usdot-jpo-ode/jpo-cvmanager/resources/keycloak/README.md

 ### Development

-For development, you can use the create_local_cert.sh script to generate a self-signed certificate:
+For development, you can use the create_local_cert.sh script to generate a self-signed certificate (requires openssl):

 ```sh
 ./create_local_cert.sh